trustoverip/TechArch/spec.md

 - [The TSWG Glossary](https://trustoverip.github.io/tswg/glossary)
 - [The eSSIF-Lab Glossary](https://trustoverip.github.io/essiflab/glossary)

+*NOTE: Work on these glossaries is ongoing with the aim of being complete for the second public review draft (PR2).*

 Terms that especially vital to this specification are also explained inline.

 ## 3. Motivations